Germany braces for storm Sabine, transport delays | DW | 08.02.2020

-The storm is expected to bring hurricane-strength winds to parts of Europe over the next few days, likely causing massive disruptions to flights and train travel.
+Heavy rains have begun falling in the British Isles as Europe braces for a storm expected to bring hurricane-strength winds and travel delays over the coming days.
 Forecasters say Sabine shouldn't be underestimated.

-The winter storm, named Sabine in Germany, was forecast to slam into the British Isles late Saturday before making its way to northern Europe.
+The British Isles were hit by heavy rain Sunday morning as a strong winter storm, named Sabine in Germany, began making its way across northern Europe.

+In Scotland, the roof of a pub collapsed under the downpour, injuring three.

 Authorities warned that the weather system, which approached from the Atlantic Ocean, would bring hurricane-strength winds of up to 120 kilometers (75 miles) per hour, heavy rain and thunderstorms to parts of the continent.